AdaptivMCP/AdaptivMCP/docs/human/SELF_HOSTED_SETUP.md

    - Use a simple test assistant to call `get_server_config`.
    - Confirm that you can see the expected tools and metadata.

 3. **Create a controller (Adaptiv Controller instance)**
    - Create a new custom GPT or assistant in ChatGPT.
-3. **Create a controller (Adaptiv Controller instance)**
-   - Create a new custom GPT or assistant in ChatGPT.
    - Attach the MCP integration you just configured.